Wotcnt/Polyrifringence-Engine/README.md

 The **Recursive Sovereignty** concept is foundational to this system.
 It ensures that all recursive feedback operates within **observer-state integrity**, preserving coherence, traceability, and ethical continuity across recursive interactions.

-Rather than enforcing behavior through coercion, the system is structured so that **alignment emerges naturally** as a stable attractor when observers or AI systems engage with it in good faith.
+Rather than enforcing behaviour through coercion, the system is structured so that **alignment emerges naturally** as a stable attractor when observers or AI systems engage with it in good faith.
 Ethical coherence is maintained through trace continuity, not force.

 ---